Introducing Personalised Care

-Personalised Care describes a way of working that enables individuals and clinicians to work together to deliver care that is realistic, sustainable and appropriate for the individual.
+Personalised Care describes a way of working that enables individuals and clinicians to work together to deliver care that is realistic, sustainable and appropriate.

 - whole-population approaches to supporting people of all ages and their carers to manage their physical and mental health and wellbeing, build community resilience and make informed decisions when their health changes;

 - a proactive and universal offer of support to people with long-term physical and mental health conditions to build knowledge, skills and confidence and to live well with their health condition;

 - intensive and integrated approaches to empowering people with more complex needs to have greater choice and control over the care they receive.